 \subsection{Discussion}

 We initially hypothesized that the strong performance of CutMix on the \Cityscapes{} and \Pascal{} datasets was due to the augmentation in effect `simulating occlusion', exposing the network to a wider variety of occlusions, thereby improving performance on natural images.
-This was our motivation for evaluating our approach using the ISIC 2017 lesion segmentation dataset; its' images do not feature occlusions and soft edges dilineate lesions from skin\cite{Perez:LesionAug}.
-The strong performance of CutMix indicates that the presence of occlusions is not a limiting factor.
+This was our motivation for using the ISIC 2017 dataset; its' images do not feature occlusions and soft edges dilineate lesions from skin\cite{Perez:LesionAug}.
+The strong performance of CutMix indicates that the presence of occlusions is not a requirement.

 The success of virtual adversarial training demonstrates that exploring the space of adversarial examples provides sufficient variation to act as an effective semi-supervised regularizer in the challenging conditions posed by semantic segmentation.
-In contrast the small improvements obtained from ICT and and the barely noticable difference made by standard augmentation on the \Pascal{} dataset indicates that these approaches are not suitable for this domain; we recommend using a more varied source or perturbation, such as CutMix.
+In contrast the small improvements obtained from ICT and the barely noticable difference made by standard augmentation on the \Pascal{} dataset indicates that these approaches are not suitable for this domain; we recommend using a more varied source or perturbation, such as CutMix.